mudasiryasin/giki-prospectus-chatbot/README.md

 * Limitations
 * Future improvements

+## 🚀 Deployed Application

+You can try out the live app here: [GIKI Prospectus Q&A Chatbot using RAG](https://giki-prospectus-chatbot-4wzwkd4nafxdjovcetqnbe.streamlit.app)

 ## 🤝 Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss.